CONNECT-platform/inter-auth-spec/README.md

 # InterAuth specification

-these documents aim to provide a framework for seamless and secure communication between various (micro)services in various scenarios. to be more specific, these documents focus on one service, **consumer**, requesting some functionality or data from another service, **provider**, with them most probably being developed and maintained by separate entities, and probably some financial transaction required in exchange for the services of the **provider**. this scenario can be broken into two categories:
+these documents aim to provide an interoperable, secure and easy-to-develop framework for seamless communication between various (micro)services in various scenarios. to be more specific, these documents focus on one service, **consumer**, requesting some functionality or data from another service, **provider**, with them most probably being developed and maintained by separate entities, and probably some financial transaction required in exchange for the services of the **provider**. these documents aim to put forth a specification such that implementations conforming to said specification can facilitate such integrations in a secure and highly interoperable manner.

+targeted integrations can be broken into two categories:

 1. **direct integration**: where the functionality/data provided by the **provider** merely relates to the **consumer**, or by some other measure the **provider** can and will provide the aforementioned functionality/data to the **provider** without authorization of any third-party being required